georgestarcher/querysplunk/README.md

 SPLUNKTLSVERIFY=true
 ```

-* You can use credentials or a Splunk Authenticartion token.
+* You can use credentials or a Splunk Authentication token.
 If you use SPLUNKTOKEN it will ignore the credentials or lack of them.
 * You can set SPLUNKTLSVERIFY to false to avoid validating a Splunk TLS Certificate.
 If the value fails to convert to boolean type properly it will default to false.
 * SPLUNKTIMEOUT will default to 120 seconds if not specified.
 This is the max time the program will keep checking for the dispatched query to reach a DONE state.